Getting to Know Yellowstone Theological Institute

 After students graduate, YTI offers advice and support as they look for a job.
 Though we don’t provide job placement services, our relationships with many ministries and organizations often provide leads on career opportunities.

 What is the cost of tuition and fees each year?

 Here at YTI, we place a concentrated effort to keep tuition low by having a central campus and an emphasis on endowment giving.
 Many other seminaries cost significantly more than YTI and students often leave with nearly $80,000 of student-loan debt.
 At YTI, tuition and fees average around $9,000 annually, for a total of $27,000 for a three-year master’s degree.

 Does YTI offer scholarships?

-Yes, YTI does offer tuition scholarships for students in our Master of Divinity and Master of Arts programs.
+Yes, YTI does offer tuition scholarships for students in our Master of Arts, Master of Divinity, and Master of Theology programs.
 Once you are accepted, you are automatically considered for a scholarship based on your GPA and financial needs.